mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 Off the dirt of the KVR and finally on asphalt,  I intentionally walk down to the bottom of _Vancouver Ave_.
 10 kilometres in the books, 20 miles in front of me.
 I am feeling good.

 When IRONMAN announced the route for this new run course, I can not say that I was overly excited about it.
-A long section of false flat road, lined with very uninteresting box stores at the south end; it really sounded terrible.
-What I am experiencing now that I am on that road is very unexpected.
+A long section of false flat road, lined with very uninteresting box stores at the south end; to me it sounded terrible.
+Now that I am on that road, what I am experiencing is very unexpected.

 _Main Street_ is lined with people and I get the sense that the majority of this crowd consists of families cheering on their loved one(s).
 I hear the cheers for me personally too.
 I smile and return a _"Thank you!"_.